Modelling floral and arthropod electrostatics using a two-domain AAA-least squares algorithm: Biologically motivated application: Floral electrical fields

 Consider four flower shapes ranging from two to five petals.
 In each case, the flowers have the same area to ensure no additional area effects are present.
 The relative permittivity of the flower is set to 20.

-The perturbation electrical field (colourmap) and potential (contours) are shown in Fig.~\ref{fig:uni-flower} both internally for each flower shape and externally.
-The perturbation electrical potentials show both vertical and horizontal symmetry for the even numbered petals, and horizontal symmetry for odd numbered petals, reflecting the floral geometries and their alignment to the source field.
-Since the electrical field is the gradient of the potential, larger perturbation field magnitudes are seen for an increasing number of petals due to the stronger variation and therefore gradients in the flower geometries.
+The perturbation electrical field (colourmap) and potential (contours) are shown in Figure \ref{fig:uni-flower} both internally and externally for each flower shape.
+The perturbation electrical potentials show both vertical and horizontal symmetry, for the even-numbered petals, and horizontal symmetry for odd numbered petals, reflecting the floral geometries and their alignment to the source field.
+Since the electrical field is the gradient of the potential, larger perturbation field magnitudes are seen for an increasing number of petals due to the stronger variation and therefore the gradients in the flower geometries.
 Furthermore, the strongest regions of the perturbed electrical field are found internally in the flower, aligning with the background field.

-We now seek to understand how the flower's polarisation provides information about the flower at distance.
-Fig.~\ref{fig:uni-flower-VE} presents the values of the perturbation potentials and field magnitudes along circles, centred on the flower, with different radii, $r = 2, 3, 4$, e.g. $1, 2$ and $3$ petal lengths from the flower boundary.
-Notably, electroreception is expected to be most potent $\mathcal{O}(10) cm$ \cite{clarke2017bee}.
+We now seek to understand how the flower's polarisation provides information about the flower at a distance.
+Figure \ref{fig:uni-flower-VE} presents the values of the perturbation potentials and field magnitudes along circles, centred on the flower, with different radii, $r = 2, 3, 4$, e.g. $1, 2$ and $3$ petal lengths from the flower boundary.
+Notably, electroreception is expected to be most potent at $\mathcal{O}(10) cm$ from the flower \cite{clarke2017bee}.
 The perturbation potentials are reasonably similar for all flower shapes with a marginal decrease in their magnitudes with increasing petal numbers.
 Indeed, the flower geometry leads to little variation in the shape of the potential curves over several petal lengths.
 Thus, the change in potential is due to the flower's presence rather than its shape.
-Yet, these plots indicate a clear persistence of the flower perturbation up to three petal lengths or more away.
+Yet, these plots indicate a clear persistence of the perturbation up to three petal lengths or more away from the flower.